projectatomic/commissaire/README.md

 Related projects are:

-  * `commissaire-service` which provides the microservices and base code ofr the services.
+  * `commissaire-service` which provides the microservices and base code for the services.
   * `commissaire-http` provides the HTTP REST front-end.
 It is responsible for routing of requests, the business logic, passing work to the services, and responding results back to the client.